 Related: When Will We See ‘Avengers 5’?

-Marvel Studios will follow it up with Shang-Chi and The Legend of The Ten Rings.
+Marvel Studios followed it up with Shang-Chi and The Legend of The Ten Rings.
 Marvel’s Master of Kung-Fu will make his debut on September 3, 2021, and the official description of the upcoming movie is:

 “Marvel Studios’ “Shang-Chi and The Legend of The Ten Rings” stars Simu Liu as Shang-Chi, who must confront the past he thought he left behind when he is drawn into the web of the mysterious Ten Rings organization.
 The film also stars Tony Leung as Wenwu, Awkwafina as Shang-Chi’s friend Katy and Michelle Yeoh as Jiang Nan, as well as Fala Chen, Meng’er Zhang, Florian Munteanu and Ronny Chieng.”